dstrus/react-transcripts/34-testing.md

 Unit tests are repeatable.
 You should be able to run them over and over, and, assuming that you didn't change your code, they should give the same results every time.
 This can be harder than it sounds.
 I guarantee that at some point you'll have a unit test that fails only part of the time.
 It'll drive you batty.
 But hey, it provides a strong incentive to think about how testable your code is as you're writing it.

-So one again, unit tests...
+So once again, unit tests...

 * test the smallest thing we can test
 * require no external resources